Perhentian Divemaster and volunteer co-ordinator Internship

 Contract Length: 3 to 9 months

-Start Date: March to June and July to October 2023.
+Start Date: July to October 2024.
 You can apply to stay from March to October if you wish.

 The Project

 The aim of the Perhentian Marine Research Station is to monitor the marine ecosystems and assess population dynamics and movements of specific fauna living in the Perhentian Islands Marine Park.
 The results of the studies will be given to decision-makers to help them effectively manage the Marine Park.
-Specific areas PMRS looks into are seagrass, coral rehabilitation and turtles.
-The project is funded by voluntourism and school and corporate groups.
+Specific areas PMRS looks into are coral

 The Role of the Divemaster Internship

-During the Divemaster Internship you will take the role as the Dive & Volunteer Coordinator, you will be managing volunteers where the focus will be direct conservation action including ‘diving against debris’, reef health assessment and maintaining a coral nursery.
+As a Dive & Volunteer Coordinator, you will be managing volunteers where the focus will be direct conservation action including reef monitoring such coral, invertebrate and fish, waste management and ‘diving against debris’.

 Key Duties and Responsibilities